Stakeholders vs. shareholders: What’s the difference?

 Priorities

 Shareholders are focused on financial returns, while stakeholders are interested in broader performance success.
-Common stockholders have voting rights, and can exercise them, notably at shareholder meetings.
+Common stockholders have voting rights, and can exercise them at shareholder meetings.
 However, the shareholder’s motivation to vote is often financial.
-Most shareholders buy stock in a company mainly to generate a financial return.
+Most shareholders buy stock in a company mainly to generate a profit.

 Stakeholders might be financially interested in a company, but not necessarily because they are shareholders.
 For example, a company’s employees are stakeholders but may or may not own shares of stock.
 However, their job security depends on the company’s financial success.
 Stakeholders usually want a company to succeed, but for reasons that can be more complex than its share price.